octaveweb/news/README.md

 ## 🔑 API Key Note

-The current code uses an API key (`pub_9eb027e16d5249ff921c4d8bd079be3d`) directly in the client-side JavaScript.
+The current code uses an API key (`xyz`) directly in the client-side JavaScript.
 For production applications, it is highly recommended to use an environment variable or a secure backend service to proxy API requests to protect your key.

 ## 🔧 Installation and Setup